-Deer Butte Trail is a 17.2 mile out and back trail located near Cascadia, OR that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and is accessible from May until September.
+Deer Butte Trail is a 10.2 mile lightly trafficked point-to-point trail located near Cascadia, OR that offers scenic views and is rated as difficult.
+The trail is primarily used for hiking and backpacking and is accessible from May until September.

 Directions from Springfield: Continue on Hwy.
 126 about four miles to Scott Creek Road, No. 2649.
 Take Road 2649 about 8 miles to Road 676 (look for hiker symbol).
 Turn left and drive 1/4 mile to the road end and trailhead.